larshp/abap-advent-2020-template/README.md

 # abap-advent-2020-template
 [Advent of Code](https://adventofcode.com) 2020 - ABAP Template

-Lets do it the difficult way!
-In ABAP running on [NodeJS](https://nodejs.org)
+Let's do it the difficult way!
+By ABAP running on [NodeJS](https://nodejs.org)

 ## Prerequsites

 NodeJS 12 installed

-No ABAP system required, but a lot of patience is a prerequsite
+No ABAP system required

+However, _a lot_ of patience is required to get the ABAP running in Node, this will involve debugging of javascript and typescript code!

 ## Initial Setup

-After cloning this template repository, please rename all objects.

-This is done by changing the configuration in `abaplint.json` and then running `npm install && npm run rename`
+After cloning this template repository, please rename all objects, this is done by changing the configuration in `abaplint.json` and then running `npm install && npm run rename`

 Enable [abaplint.app](https://github.com/marketplace/abaplint) to get nice linter errors.

-Adjust `abaplint.json` to your liking
+Adjust `abaplint.json` to match your preferences

 ## Commands